Battle royale game: History

 Formulative elements of the battle royale genre had existed prior to the 2010s.
-Gameplay modes featuring last man standing rules have been a frequent staple of multiplayer online action games as early as 1990's Bomberman.
+Gameplay modes featuring last man standing rules have been a frequent staple of multiplayer action games as early as 1990's Bomberman.
 The elements of scavenging and surviving on a large open-world map were popularized through survival games.

 The 2000 Japanese film Battle Royale, along with Koushun Takami's earlier 1999 novel of the same name and its 2000 manga adaptation, set out the basic rules of the genre, including players being forced to kill each other until there is a single survivor, the gameplay taking place on a shrinking map, and the need to scavenge for weapons and items.
 It soon inspired a wave of battle royale-themed Japanese manga and anime, such as Gantz (2000), Future Diary (2006), and Btooom!
 (2009).
 Fictional battle royale video games were depicted in Btooom!, and in the Phantom Bullet (Gun Gale Online) arc of the light novel series Sword Art Online (2010 in print) as the "Bullet of Bullets" tournament.

 Initial attempts at adapting the Battle Royale formula into video games came in the form of Japanese visual novel games that focused on storytelling and puzzle-solving, such as Higurashi: When They Cry (2002), Zero Escape (2009) and Danganronpa (2010).
 However, these visual novel games are distinct from the genre which became known as battle royale games, which emerged when Western developers later adapted the Battle Royale formula into a shooter game format.